 In 1997, under the direction of then Lackawanna County District Attorney, Michael J. Barrasse, the concept and need for a Northeastern Pennsylvania regional advocacy center was researched and developed.
 Since it became operational in 1998, Judge Michael J. Barrasse has continuously served as the Chairman of the Board of Directors of CAC/NEPA.

 With one board-certified pediatrician and an attending nurse, the center performed 98 exams in its first year.
-During 2015 we are anticipating assessing close to 2,000 children.
-To date the Children’s Advocacy Center/NEPA has served over 11,000 children of suspected abuse and neglect.
+To date the Children’s Advocacy Center/NEPA has served over 14,000 children of suspected abuse and neglect.
 The designated child abuse center for Lackawanna County, the CAC/NEPA also provides Forensic Medical Assessments and Forensic Interviews for cases referred from Monroe, Wayne, Carbon, Susquehanna, Luzerne, Pike and Wyoming counties.
 The service area is comprised of both rural and urban communities with a population of 951,307.
 (Census 2011)